SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 #### Phrase 2

-This phrase is about promoting policies for formalising and growing micro, small and medium-sized enterprises.
+This phrase is about promoting policies for formalising and growing micro-, small- and medium-sized enterprises.
 The general structure is *action + policies + action + enterprises*

 ```py
 TS=